Water Bacteria Testing

 - Dangerous levels of bacteria

-- Mineral contaminants, such as iron and arsenic
+- Mineral contaminants such as arsenic and iron in the water

 - Fluoride levels